 Ryan Reynolds, as the leading man Guy, is likeable and fun.
 He’s also a character who has many heartfelt moments, but Ryan Reynolds isn’t the only character audiences will care about.
 Guy is surrounded by many other characters who also receive a good amount of screen time and are equally fun.
 Actor Taika Waititi, playing the owner and founder of Free City and the ultimate villain, certainly has many moments which feel energetic and funny.
 Unfortunately, some gags from this character didn’t always quite land a laugh from me which is slightly disappointing considering I’m such a huge fan.

 Overall, this film is wildly entertaining, highly creative, and surprisingly filled with many heartfelt moments.
-The film is jam-packed with many pop-culture references which were all surprising and unexpected.
+The film is jam-packed with many pop-culture references, which were all surprising and unexpected.
 Along with the stunning CGI and soundtrack, the characters were also great and were equally entertaining as Ryan Reynolds.
 What can I say- this film is nothing but a sweet, sweet fantasy baby (yeah, I said it).
-Free Guy (2021) is Now Available in Australian Cinemas!

 12th August 2021